secretstartups/handbook/readmes/bartek-marnane/index.html.md

 * I believe in [Servant Leadership](https://en.wikipedia.org/wiki/Servant_leadership) and am here to help you be successful and do your best work.
 * I see my role as solving people problems, and trust my team to solve the engineering ones.
 * I know we won’t work together forever, and I want to support you to grow your career wherever it may take you.
 Aligning projects and responsibilities to your interests and future goals is important to me.
 * GitLab’s [values](https://about.gitlab.com/company/culture/all-remote/values/) are one of the reasons it is such a successful company.
-Results is at the top, and I’ll often ask teams to reflect on the customer value they are delivering .
+Results is at the top, and I’ll often ask teams to reflect on the customer value they are delivering.

 ## Communication